cloudfoundry-incubator/pat/README.md

 PATs (Performance Acceptance Tests)
 ==================================
-The goal of this project is to create a load generation testing framework.
+The goal of this project is to create a super-simple load generation testing framework for quickly and easily running load against Cloud Foundry.

 Setting up PATs